 Once the darling holiday destination of Southern Africa, Mozambique has suffered turbulence and tragedy in its recent past.
-It’s perhaps too much to say it was the ‘Algarve of East Africa’, but it’s unique, vibrant blend of sun, sea and Afro-Portuguese heritage attracted hundreds of thousands in the years before the war.
+It’s perhaps too much to say it was the ‘Algarve of East Africa’, but its unique, vibrant blend of sun, sea, and Afro-Portuguese heritage attracted hundreds of thousands in the years before the war.

-When the war ended in 1992, there was little infrastructure and no tourism to speak of.
+When the war ended in 1992, there was little infrastructure and no tourism.
 But as stability returned, so did an adventurous few, braving the rough roads and uncertain, often dilapidated lodgings.

-In the years since the war Mozambique’s shores have been battered by storms, but the upbeat outlook and easy-going charm remains.
-The roads are now much better and the quality and variety of lodges and resorts have vastly improved, but this magnificent coastline still feels wonderfully new and untamed.
+In the years since the war, Mozambique’s shores have been battered by storms, but the upbeat outlook and easy-going charm remain.
+The roads are now much better, and the quality and variety of lodges and resorts have vastly improved, but this magnificent coastline still feels wonderfully new and untamed.

 Though development is ongoing, the pace is slow and measured, and one of Mozambique’s major draws remains its wide-open views and lack of crowds.
-Although the far south can get busy over Christmas and Easter, for the rest of the year you’ll likely have entire beaches to yourself.
-The north of the country is harder to reach and quieter still, and inland the wildlife parks see only a trickle of adventurous guests.
-Most visitors still come specifically for the beaches and with over 2,500km of stunning coastline to choose from, there’s no shortage of room to stretch your legs.
+Although the far south can get busy over Christmas and Easter, you’ll likely have entire beaches to yourself for the rest of the year.

 Credit: Travessia Beach Lodge

-In a sense, it’s Mozambique’s troubled past that makes it such a unique destination today.
-It’s been over 25 years since the end of the war, yet it remains relatively undeveloped and in many places, pristine.
+In a sense, Mozambique’s troubled past makes it such a unique destination today.
+It’s been over 25 years since the end of the war, yet it remains relatively undeveloped and, in many places, pristine.